MARCUS

 Marcus Merkel was born in Berlin and has been the Chief Conductor at Theater Koblenz since the 2022/23 season.
 He also performs as a pianist and composer.
 Besides guest conducting in Antwerp, Dresden, Madrid, Munich, Kyoto (Japan), Berlin, and Amsterdam, he has worked with soloists such as Jonas Kaufmann, Elina Garanča, Erwin Schrott, and Kristine Opolais.
 Sir Bryn Terfel & Ludovic Tézier rely on him as a conductor for their concert evenings.

-Since youth work and supporting young musicians are very important to him, he founded the "Junge Philharmonie Berlin" and the "Junge Konzerte Graz" and works with Jeunesse Austria.
+Since youth work and supporting young musicians are highly important to him, he founded the "Junge Philharmonie Berlin" and the "Junge Konzerte Graz" and works with Jeunesse Austria.

-In the 2024/25 season, he will make his debut at Teatro Real Madrid with a concert, at the Dresden Semperoper with a series of performances of Die Fledermaus, at the Berlin Philharmonie with a symphony concert of the Berlin Symphoniker, and with the RSO Wien for a CD production with the Austrian star baritone Rafael Fingerlos.
+In the 2025/26 season, he will make his debut at the Concertgebouw Amsterdam, with the Jenaer Philharmonie and the Brucknerorchester Linz with symphony concerts, returns to the Dresden Semperoper with a series of performances of Die Fledermaus, and makes his debut with the RSO Wien with a CD production featuring the Austrian star baritone Rafael Fingerlos.

 View full biography